DATE: February 14, 2021

 NOTE: This memorandum is under continued development.
 The most recent change date is shown above.

-PROPOSAL: Decisions regarding the future of Life and Earth need to be more intelligent especially with regard to the side effects of our technologies.
+PROPOSAL: Decisions regarding the future of Life and Earth need to be more intelligent, especially with regard to the side effects of our technologies.
 It is necessary to either create a new global decision-making body, or give one such as the United Nations, the power to enact greater centralized global decision-making that would encourage cooperation between countries and cultures and have them redirect more of their resources toward the welfare of the planet.
 Creation of a Global Education System (GES) based on the contributions of all countries would be done through the central global decision-making body.
-The GES would be a knowledge base based on science and philosophy that would help in the implementation of world policies, especially with regard to technology and related side effects such as climate change and risks related to artificial intelligence.
+The GES would be a knowledge base founded on science and philosophy that would help in the implementation of world policies, especially with regard to technology and related side effects such as climate change and risks related to artificial intelligence.

 The GES would provide the knowledge and infrastructure for the creation of a multilingual education program available for schooling to all countries and cultures.